VMFA-333: Vietnam War

 Major Lee T. Lasseter later assumed command of VMFA-333 and was named Marine Aviator of the year for 1972.

 1980s and 1990s

-In 1980 VMFA-333 became the first Fighter Squadron to deploy West Pac with Women Marines.
-Sgt.
-Connie Gause and Col. John Sease were responsible for this change in Marine Corps policy.
-VMFA-333 was the last regular Marine squadron to operate the F-4 Phantom but finally transferred to the F/A-18 Hornet in October 1987.
+VMFA-333 was the last regular Marine squadron to operate the F-4 Phantom, and finally transferred to the F/A-18 Hornet in October 1987.
 During their final deployment to the Persian Gulf in 1990-1991 as part of Operation Desert Storm, the Shamrocks flew more than seven hundred combat missions without loss and delivered more than two million pounds of ordnance against Iraqi forces.
 VMFA-333 was deactivated effective 31 March 1992.